 You just signed a lease that has a no-smoking clause.
 But, given all the different ways of smoking various substances, what exactly does that clause mean?
-And does your landlord really have the right to prohibit you from smoking in your own apartment?
+And do landlords really have the right to prohibit smoking in apartments and other rentals?

 Tenants don't have a universal right to smoke in their rentals.
 There is no law, either state or federal, that provides people with the freedom to smoke when and where they want.
 Nor are bans on smoking discriminatory: State and federal laws prohibit discrimination on the basis of certain attributes (such as age and national origin), but being a smoker isn't one of them.